Should you drop your motorcycle insurance in the winter months?

 You might also consider taking a motorcycle safety course as a way to save on your policy.
 According to the III, some insurance companies may offer 10 to 15 percent discounts if you complete one.

-So, talk it over with your agent.
 You may discover that there are, indeed, some untapped opportunities to help reduce the cost of your motorcycle policy — and that they not only help you out in the winter months, but year-round.